 Customer experience improvement program.
 When enabled, Profile Management uses the Customer Experience Improvement Program (CEIP).
 This program helps improve the quality and performance of Citrix products by collecting anonymous statistics and usage information.
 For more information on the CEIP, see About the Citrix Customer Experience Improvement Program (CEIP).

 Enable search index roaming for Microsoft Outlook users.
-When enabled, the user-specific Microsoft Outlook cache file (*.ost) and the Microsoft search database are roamed, in addition to the user profile.
+When enabled, the user-specific Microsoft Outlook offline folder file (*.ost) and Microsoft search database are roamed along with the user profile.
 This improves the user experience when searching mail in Microsoft Outlook.

 These options control Profile Management logging.